The 3 Qualities I Look for in Applicants

 “I felt that pursuing a role in a different industry would be a great move for me to grow my career and expand my skill set,” she shared.
 “I’m somewhat of a ‘lifer’ in the recruiting space and have worked in recruiting for nearly 25 years.”

 For the last nine years, Burrell’s been at Spectrum, where she’s currently a Senior Recruiter.
 And as she tells candidates, there are few places she’d rather be.
-Burrell reports that Spectrum is heavily invested in innovation, its communities and its employees, as illustrated by the development opportunities she’s benefitted from and the diversity efforts she’s been a part of as a member of the recruiting team.
+Vanessa reports that Spectrum is heavily invested in innovation, its communities and its employees, as illustrated by the development opportunities she’s benefitted from and the diversity efforts she’s been a part of as a member of the recruiting team.

 “D&I is woven into the culture at Spectrum and especially in recruiting,” she said.
 “We feel that it’s simply the right thing to do from a company perspective.”

-As a member of this recruiting team, Burrell has assisted a diverse group of individuals at key parts of their careers.
+As a member of this recruiting team, Vanessa has assisted a diverse group of individuals at key parts of their careers.
 And she’s learned many best practices as a result.
 Recently, she clued us in on what she looks for in a candidate, her best advice for women on the job search right now and what makes Spectrum an especially strong place to apply.

 How long have you been in your current role, and what were you doing previously?